 Showing items related by title, author, creator and subject.

-ALMEHAIRI, BADREYA JUMA (The British University in Dubai (BUiD), 2019-04)This paper describes the results of a qualitative study to develop a framework to help organizations to embed useful project management in the IT Project industry.
+Why IT Projects Fail in Dubai Government Sector, what is role of the PM in IT Project Failure ALMEHAIRI, BADREYA JUMA (The British University in Dubai (BUiD), 2019-04)This paper describes the results of a qualitative study to develop a framework to help organizations to embed useful project management in the IT Project industry.
 The paper is speciﬁcally aimed at identifying key factors ...

 Exploring the Critical Success Criteria and Factors of Adopting Technological Innovation in the U.A.E Public Sectors Al Marzooqi, Hanan Ibrahim Ahmed (The British University in Dubai (BUiD), 2016-10)Government in the United Arab Emirates stimulates the public sectors to provide intelligent and innovative services to the public users.
 However, as the concept of innovation in public services is considered a new topic ...

-ALBLOOSHI, AMNA (The British University in Dubai, 2018-01)Purpose: The Project Management Office has become in trend in many organisations, although its role and maturity level differs from an organisation to another.
+Effect of PMO and its Attributes on Project Success ALBLOOSHI, AMNA (The British University in Dubai, 2018-01)Purpose: The Project Management Office has become in trend in many organisations, although its role and maturity level differs from an organisation to another.
 There is extensive research that claims a direct correlation ...